SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Overview/How-to-report-bugs.md

 If you don't have file access to the server, then contact one of your admins, explain them your issue and link them to this guide.

-### 3. 3.
-Try restarting your Server
+### 3. Try restarting your Server

 This is not a joke.
-This is not a joke.
 Try turning it off and on again, often times it can work and fix your problem.

-### 4. 4.
-See if it is a known issue
+### 4. See if it is a known issue

 Take a look at our [Issue Tracker](https://github.com/Slimefun/Slimefun4/issues).

 Maybe your issue has already been reported, please don't post it again in that case.
 But you are encouraged to comment on that issue and give some information on how you were able to reproduce the problem.
-But you are encouraged to comment on that issue and give some information on how you were able to reproduce the problem.

-### 5. 5.
-Search for error-reports and stacktraces
+### 5. Search for error-reports and stacktraces

 Before you venture off and hunt down those error-reports and stacktraces, keep in mind that those things should always be posted via [pastebin](https://pastebin.com/) when reporting via our Issue Tracker.